Epilepsy medicines and pregnancy

 • Topiramate (brand name Topamax)

-The MHRA introduced new rules in June 2024 about taking topiramate.
+The MHRA introduced rules in June 2024 about taking topiramate.
 This is after an evidence review of the risks of taking topiramate in pregnancy for an unborn baby.

 The rules have been introduced to make sure more people understand the risks of taking topiramate in pregnancy.